Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will my credit score increase if I remove a collections account on my credit report?

-Your credit scores may improve if your remove a collections account from your credit report.
-How much your credit scores are affected depends on the credit scoring model used, how old your collections account was and the overall health of your credit.
+Yes, your credit scores may improve if you remove a collections account from your credit report.
+How much your credit scores are affected depends on the credit scoring model used, how old your collections account was, and the overall health of your credit.

 How long does it take for my credit score to be updated after paying off my account in collections?